 - Academy Directors

-- The Associate Dean, OHPSA
+- The Associate Dean, Learner Affairs

-- The Vice Dean, Medical Education
+- The Associate Dean, MD Program

-- Either the Foundations or Clerkship Director
+- Either the Foundations or Clerkship Directors

 All written material submitted will be taken into consideration.
 The final decision will be communicated to the student, Enrollment Services, and applicable academies by a designated faculty member above.